-An agreed share of the operating costs of the two centres (approx \in 6.4 million in 2006 out of a total of \in 12.2 million) is recovered under the terms of the Argos JTA, under which all non-commercial usage of the system (of which drifting buoy operators account for roughly 50%) is charged out to users at an agreed and supposedly equitable rate.
-The Argos costs associated with a drifter programme are nowadays generally higher (except for large programmes) than the actual buoy procurement costs, following the development of inexpensive buoy hardware.
+An agreed share of the operating costs of the two centres (approx $\in$ 6.4 million in 2006 out of a total of $\in$ 12.2 million) is recovered under the terms of the Argos JTA, under which all non-commercial usage of the system (of which drifting buoy operators account for roughly 50%) is charged out to users at an agreed and supposedly equitable rate.
+The Argos costs associated with a drifter programme are significant and can be higher (except for large programmes) than the actual buoy procurement costs, following the development of inexpensive buoy hardware.
 The DBCP will negotiate actively to achieve the best possible terms for data buoy users.